Register for Classes

 A check not honored by the bank is subject to a $25 returned check fee.
 The University reserves the right to require a cashier or certified check on future payments.
 The University does not accept post-dated checks.

-Also, we encourage you to pay by check conveniently and securely using ISIS.
+Also, we encourage you to pay by check conveniently and securely using SIS.
 The processing time for e-check payments is approximately three business days.

 Registering online allows you to pay immediately and securely via credit card.
 We accept the following credit card payment methods: MasterCard, Visa, American Express, and Discover.

 Employer Tuition Remission: